A-kly/School-Vault/CMPUT 379/Operating Systems Introduction.md

 # Hardware considerations
 ## Interrupts
 **External from program execution**
 External or internal event (or an exception) interrupts the CPU for it to deal with.
 Notification of an external event that occurs asynchronously from current processor activity.
-Time of interrupt is not known or predictable
+Time of interrupt is not known or predictable.
 ### External Events
 - Character typed on keyboard or console
 - Completion of I/O operation